 The open register

 The open register is an extract of the electoral register, but it is not used for elections.
-It can be bought by any person, company or organisation.
+By law, it can be bought by any person, company or organisation.
 For example, it may be used by businesses and charities to confirm name and address details.
 Your name and address will be included in the open register unless you ask for them to be removed.
 Removing your details from the open register may reduce the amount of junk mail you receive but does not affect your right to vote.

 You can find more information about both registers and how they may be used at gov.uk/register-to-vote.